giselaortt/giselaortt.github.io/pages/german.md

 ##  Anki looping
 <br>
 The single best tip is the Anki desktop app.
 If you can implement only one of these, go with this one.
 It does take a while to fully learn all the functionalities of this app and take the most of it, but I guarantee you it pays off.<br>
 A common mistake is to believe that Anki is an app to learn.
+It's not!<br>
 Anki is the most popular implementation of SSR(spaced repetition systems) which is the most optimal way to memorize things in general.
-Basically, anki is an application that guarantees you won't forget what you learned from other sources.
+Basically, anki is an application that guarantees you wont forget what you learned from other sources.Whenever you learn a new word or grammar rule, add to anki you will remember it for longer, maybe forever.<br>
 It means it should be used alongside other methods, and you should not rely only on this.
-It is still important to consume content in your target language, read, speak, watch films, and whatever you can get.
-Your brain needs to make connections between these words in several contexts, instead of just remembering its translation.
-Whenever you learn a new word or grammar rule, add to anki you will remember it for longer, maybe forever.<br>
+In other words, it is still important to consume content in your target language: read, speak, watch films, and whatever you can get.
+Your brain needs to make connections between these words in several contexts, instead of just remembering it's translation.<br>

 An efficient way to quickly build your initial vocabulary with ANKI loop through these steps: